 Random Mutation + Natural Selection = Evolution

-Such a bewitchingly simple concept, Darwin’s ideas humbled scores of begrudging scientists who failed to piece it together before being laid out clearly in the fall of 1859.
-Even without access to information that would come later–namely DNA, the genetic structure that ties it all together–On the Origin of Species was a groundbreaking piece of science.
-It is often called the “theory heard ’round the world,” not merely for its scientific significance but for its theological implications.
-If the vastness of its principles can be distilled to a single line of prose then evolution is the record of change in organisms over time.
-While today we have a much more nuanced understanding of evolution and the mechanisms underpinning it than did Darwin and his contemporaries, the basic outlines of the theory remain largely untouched from its original description laid out more than a century and a half ago.1
+Bewitchingly simple in its basic formulation, how remarkable it is that a systematic exposition of evolution took so long to surface.
+Darwin’s lucid publications humbled scores of begrudging scientists who failed to piece together the evolution jigsaw prior to the fall of 1859.
+Even without access to information that would come later–namely the genetic structure of DNA and a robust fossil record–On the Origin of Species was a groundbreaking piece of science.
+It is often called the “theory heard ’round the world,” for as much its scientific significance as its theological implications.
+If the vastness of its principles can be distilled to a single line of prose then evolution describes the record of change in organisms over time.
+While today we enjoy a much more nuanced understanding of the mechanisms underpinning evolution than did Darwin and his contemporaries, the basic outlines of the theory remain largely untouched from its original depiction laid out more than a century and a half ago.1

-As our vat of knowledge increasingly eclipses that of Darwin’s time, his theory has surged ahead.
+As our vat of knowledge increasingly eclipses that of Darwin’s time, the science has surged ahead.
 Not merely the cornerstone of biology, nearly every scientific discipline you can care to name is better understood within an evolutionary context.
 In short, it helps explain and make proper sense of so much of what we observe about our past and present.
-However, in debating the veracity of this and that evolutionary theory, or even the validity of evolution itself, as certain pockets of society still tend to do, we often overlook the awe-inspiring intricacy it has produced.
+However, in debating the veracity of this and that evolutionary theory, or even the validity of evolution itself as certain pockets of society still tend to do, we often overlook the awe-inspiring intricacy it has produced.

-Evidence for the idea is hardly elusive.
-Within every corner of our planet resides an exquisite success story fashioned by its autonomous, mechanistic hand.
-Predators, infection and environmental change are all catalysts ripe for evolutionary response, and the variety of response witnessed in nature is a truly remarkable thing to uncover.
+Within every corner of our planet resides an exquisite success story fashioned by its autonomous hand.
+Predators, infection and the occasional catastrophe each serve as catalysts ripe for evolutionary response, and the variety of response witnessed in nature is a truly remarkable thing to uncover.
 Against all odds, life presses on as stalwart vestiges of an arms race for the fittest.
 Provided here are just a small number of the more elegant and mystifying examples of evolutionary design, an ode to the wondrous narrative of life on earth.

 1. X-ray Vision